ddytjq/EEG-based-control-program/README.md

-## Concentration and meditation management and improvement programs using EEG
+## Concentration, meditation management and improvement programs using EEG
 * Applications that help you maximize your concentration by creating the best meditation

 #### Hardware